College World Series Notebook

 ``You won’t like the taste, so don’t even try it,″ Smith said. ``It’s a bad habit.
 It’s disgusting.
 It looks gross.
 Why would anyone want to put that stuff in their mouth?″

 AGGIE-FRIENDLY CROWD: Among the 19,745 fans who filled the stadium for the afternoon game was a legion of Texas A&M supporters.
 Maroon T-shirts and caps littered the stands.

 Many fans of the Aggies sat behind the A&M dugout, and they made themselves known early.
-Loud cheers went up when Steven Truitt led off the top of the second with a double down third and scored on a single by Greg Porter.
+Loud cheers went up when Steven Truitt led off the top of the second with a double and later scored on a single by Greg Porter.